samathaluca/fallen/README.md

 ### Form page example Wireframe

 The form page layout is the same rendered on desktop/tablet and mobile excepting the navbar which converts to side navbar on tablets and mobile devices.
-Form pages include tell your story/share your story/ edit story/ edit and delete story and soul searching.
+Form pages include early days story/share your story/ edit story/ edit and delete story and soul searching.

 [Form page Wireframe](assets/balsamiq/form_pages_example(my_problem.html).png)